Why are Chick-fil-A Franchise Fees so Cheap?

 SUPPLEMENTAL FUNDS

 Their operators should always have ready-to-use supplemental funds for further use.
-Allocations should be made in order to prepare for any unforeseen occurrences that might happen in that local outlet.
+Allocations should be made to prepare for any unforeseen occurrences that might happen in that local outlet.

 That’s not all!
 The franchisor also requires that the operator have a minimum net worth.
 Adequate capital is essential to ensure that you as a franchisee have the financial capability to run the business.